mcejp/lux/README.md

 Not yet implemented:
 - stack under/overflow traps
 - _k_ & _r_ variants of DIV/DIV2
+- error code on DIV/0 trap

 Implemented only as high-level model:
 - microcode sequencing
 - multiplication

+Unlikely to make it into Aurora:
+- hardware division
+- stack remapping to RAM

+Note that I/O Devices are outside the scope of this project.
+An address/data bus will be exposed to attach them, though.

 If you are interested in the microarchitecture nitty gritty, check this out as well: `make ucode_au20.html`